pow25/vergilplus/README.md

 ## Install: <br />
 ```
 Download the source code and use mvn install to install our project, like stated before.
+Load Mysql database using sql file in data/vergilplus.sql
 ```

 ## Test: <br />